Former ‘Bachelor’ Chris Soules On Going To Paradise And Nick Viall’s Intentions

 A post shared by Chris Soules (@souleschris) on

 Chris does say that the producers stock the room so if the couple does decide to get intimate they are prepared.
 Soules says condoms and other normal necessities are already in the room for their use if they so choose.
-Chris also says prior to coming on the show every contestant is tested for sexually transmitted diseases.
+Chris also says prior to coming on the show, every contestant is tested for sexually transmitted diseases.

 Chris has always been a Bachelor favorite and fans would be ecstatic for him to have one more shot at love in Paradise.
 In the meantime, don’t miss seeing Nick’s season wrap up Monday night on ABC with the live After the Final Rose airing immediately after.